RegioTram

-The Bogotá suburban rail (Spanish: Tren de cercanías de Bogotá), also known as RegioTram, is a transportation project to create a mass and rapid transport system to connect Bogotá with surrounding cities.
+The Bogotá suburban rail (Spanish: Tren de cercanías de Bogotá), also known as RegioTram, is a transportation project to create a light rail transport system to connect Bogotá with surrounding cities.
 The railways of the former Bogotá Savannah Railway (which have carried no passenger traffic since 1990) will be rebuilt to create a new tram-train network.
-Three lines are planned, to the West, North and South of Bogotá.
+Three lines are planned, to the west, north and south of Bogotá.

 Planned lines

 RegioTram de Occidente

 The first Regiotram line, Regiotram de Occidente, will connect Bogotá with the municipalities of Mosquera, Madrid, Funza, Sector El Corzo and Facatativá in the department of Cundinamarca.

 In February 2019, a Spanish consortium of Ardanuy Ingeniería and FGC was awarded a contract to provide project consultancy and supervision services for this first tram-train line.
 By August that same year, tendering for the line was launched by the Colombian government with a projected 2024 opening.
 In January 2020, the contract for construction and operation of Regiotram del Occidente was signed with Chinese company CCECC, with a concession of 26 years.

 The line will be 39.6 km long and serve 9 stations in Bogotá and 8 in Cundinamarca.
 It will broadly follow the existing railway corridor.
 However, instead of running to Bogotá La Sabana railway station it will divert to terminate at Calle 26/Avenida Caracas, where it will offer interchange with the Bogotá Metro.
 Trains will run up to every 6 minutes in peak hours.
 There is also a possibility of a branch running to El Dorado International Airport.

 There will be 18 electric vehicles of electric tram-train design, which will carry up to 884 passengers each at speeds between 28km/h and 70km/h.
 The line is expected to carry 130,000 passengers daily, or 40m per year.